 - Lei (you, singular, polite)

 - voi (you, informal, plural)

 In almost all cases the reflexive pronouns (mi, ti, vi, ci, si) replace the regular subject pronouns.
 The way this works changes for different tenses and moods.

 As you likely noticed in the sentence that began, “Per favore, siediti…” we did not use a reflexive pronoun beforehand.
 Instead, it was included at the end of the world.
 This is because this is a sentence in the imperative tense.
 It is a demand.

-You need to study and practice to get the hang of the word order for all the different tenses and moods.
+You need to spend time immersed in Italian to get the hang of the word order for all the different tenses and moods.